 Become Your Own Pickup Service

-If a small company needs to dispose of their pallets, and you’re in need of pallets, the math should be easy: get free pallets while at the same time helping a small business clean up their waste; be the “trash/pickup service” they’re in need of.
+If a small company needs to dispose of their pallets, and you need pallets, the math should be easy: Get free pallets while helping a small business clean up their waste; be the “trash pickup service” they need.

-If you know of some local places that are constantly getting rid of pallets, simply ask them if you can take the load from them.
-If they’re already paying someone to do it, you could always offer to take the pallets at no cost because you like to use them for DIY projects.
-Any excess you don’t use could then be given to someone else that needs them or taken to a dump area.
+If you know of some local places that are constantly getting rid of them, ask if you can take the load.
+If they’re already paying someone to do it, you could always offer your services at no cost because you're interested in using them for DIY projects.
+You could then give any excess you don’t use to someone else that needs them or take them to a dump area.

-This type of relationship may transform into something even bigger.
-They may eventually contact you if they end up having other kinds of waste that you could use for your at-home projects.
+This type of relationship may transform into something even more significant.
+The business may eventually contact you if they have other kinds of waste that you could use for your at-home projects.

 Seek Out the Distribution Center

-They may have tons of pallets that don't work with their machinery, are slightly broken, or don't agree with a standard they require in order to use them.
-Simply ask them if they can set them aside for you to pick up.
+They may have tons of them that don't work with their machinery, are slightly broken, or don't conform to their standards.
+Ask if they can set them aside for you to pick up.

 Use the Internet

-A good way to find free wood pallets is to form a relationship with individuals that are either looking for pallets (and you can work together) or that have excess that you could take from them.
+A good way to find free wood pallets is to form a relationship with individuals who are either looking for them (and you can work together) or those with excess that you could take.

-Placing an ad on a website like Craigslist is a good start.
-You can advertise anything you want to get rid of, so long as someone else can provide you with free or cheap pallets.
-Facebook and other social media sites can be just as helpful as well as the freebie finding website Freecycle.
+Simply searching online for "free pallets near me" or "free wood pallets in my area" may come up with helpful results.
+You can also advertise anything you want to get rid of, so long as someone else can provide you with free or cheap pallets.
+Facebook and other social media sites can be just as helpful as the freebie-finding website Freecycle.

-Otherwise, someone may just be wanting their pallets picked up and removed, in which case you can take them and use them for yourself.
+Otherwise, someone may want their pallets picked up and removed, in which case you can take them and use them for yourself.